 4. Hill's Prescription Diet w/d Multi-Benefit Chicken Dry Dog Food

-- Promotes digestive and urinary health
+- All-in-one formula: Supports glucose, weight, digestive, and urinary health

-- Helps maintain lean muscle
+- Therapeutic L-carnitine: Helps maintain lean muscle and metabolize fat

 - Prescription required